 This course examines a dozen diplomatic situations to identify the players, their interests, their tools and how they produced outcomes.
 We will focus especially on the economic factors – pressures, incentives and influences – that contributed to the results.
 By examining these elements we will understand the economic tools of diplomacy and power, and how to wield them.
 We will look closely at China’s growing role in the world economy and consider how China’s rise will change world affairs.

-Skills for Future Diplomats – A Course in Thirteen Exercises (Ambassador Richard Boucher)
+Skills for Future Diplomats – A Course in Fourteen Exercises (Ambassador Richard Boucher)

 Future diplomats, whether they work for governments, corporations or nonprofit entities, will find new opportunities and face new challenges in promoting their international goals.
 They will work in a world where power is more dispersed, where players other than governments have a major role, where issues and organizations are social, cultural, regional and global rather than the sole responsibility of nation states, and where scientific and technological innovations are constantly changing the agenda and paths to influence.